frhoyde/PythonAPIProject/README.md

 # PythonAPIProject

-A is a Python Backend Only blogging API.
+A Python Backend Only blogging API.
 Created with FastAPI.

 ## Installation